 Introduction

-Surrounded by a cemetery, it comprises three naves built at different times.
+Surrounded by its cemetery, it comprises three naves built at different times.

 The 12th-century Romanesque edifice comprises a central nave, a cross-vaulted apse adorned with an arcature from Lorraine, and a square tower.

-In the 13th century, this ensemble was extended by a north aisle, into which the door with its three-lobed tympanum opens.
+This ensemble was extended in the 13th century with the addition of a north aisle, into which the door with its three-lobed tympanum opens.

-From the 14th to the 16th century, the church was fortified by the addition of a circular dungeon-tower, then by raising the whole building to provide a refuge floor.
-Numerous defensive features are still visible: bretèche, archères, cannonières and watch windows.
+From the 14th to 16th centuries, the church was fortified by the addition of a circular dungeon-tower, then by raising the whole building to provide a refuge floor.
+Numerous defensive features are still visible, including the bretèche, archères, cannonières and watch windows.

 The third nave was built in neo-Romanesque style in 1895.
 Inside, the poorly preserved 16th-century frescoes were replaced by a new program painted in 1902.
 The Link organ, installed in 1910, was restored in 2004.